Dejounte Murray NBA Preview vs. the Raptors

 Dejounte Murray Insights vs. the Raptors

-- Giving up 113.8 points per contest, the Raptors are the 17th-ranked squad in the league defensively.
+- Giving up 114.4 points per contest, the Raptors are the 19th-ranked team in the league defensively.

-- On the boards, the Raptors have given up 43.4 rebounds per contest, which puts them 12th in the NBA.
+- The Raptors are the 12th-ranked squad in the NBA, conceding 43.4 rebounds per contest.

-- In terms of assists, the Raptors have given up 26.6 per game, 19th in the NBA.
+- Looking at assists, the Raptors have given up 26.8 per contest, 20th in the league.

-- Allowing 12.6 made 3-pointers per contest, the Raptors are the 14th-ranked team in the NBA.
+- In terms of 3-pointers, the Raptors have conceded 12.8 makes per game, 15th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!